Metrics FAQs

 What about other important metrics and outcomes?

-There are many other metrics that might be important depending on your agency or division.
+Many other metrics might be important depending on your agency or division.
 When relevant, these metrics should be reported in the ‘Outcome’ section on your Project Report.
 While these metrics will not be aggregated, they are helpful to include in your project narrative.

 Do I need to have all the data before digging into the problem and coming up with solutions?